Unemployment: Individual

+Gender and age

 Unemployment can also bring personal costs in relation to gender.
 One study found that women are more likely to experience unemployment than men and that they are less likely to move from temporary positions to permanent positions.
 Another study on gender and unemployment found that men, however, are more likely to experience greater stress, depression, and adverse effects from unemployment, largely stemming from the perceived threat to their role as breadwinner.
 The study found that men expect themselves to be viewed as "less manly" after a job loss than they actually are and so they engage in compensating behaviors, such as financial risk-taking and increased assertiveness.
 Unemployment has been linked to extremely adverse effects on men's mental health.
 Professor Ian Hickie of the University of Sydney said that evidence showed that men have more restricted social networks than women and that men have are heavily work-based.
 Therefore, the loss of a job for men means the loss of a whole set of social connections as well.
 That loss can then lead to men becoming socially isolated very quickly.
 An Australian study on the mental health impacts of graduating during an economic downturn found that the negative mental health outcomes are greater and more scarring for men than women.
 The effect was particularly pronounced for those with vocational or secondary education.

 Costs of unemployment also vary depending on age.
 The young and the old are the two largest age groups currently experiencing unemployment.
 A 2007 study from Jacob and Kleinert found that young people (ages 18 to 24) who have fewer resources and limited work experiences are more likely to be unemployed.
 Other researchers have found that today's high school seniors place a lower value on work than those in the past, which is likely because they recognize the limited availability of jobs.
 At the other end of the age spectrum, studies have found that older individuals have more barriers than younger workers to employment, require stronger social networks to acquire work, and are also less likely to move from temporary to permanent positions.
 Additionally, some older people see age discrimination as the reason for them not getting hired.